scito/extract_otp_secrets/README.md

 ---

-Extract two-factor authentication (2FA, TFA) secret keys from export QR codes of "Google Authenticator" app
+Extract two-factor authentication (2FA, TFA) secret keys from export QR codes of "Google Authenticator" app.
+The secret and otp values can be printed and exported to json or csv.
+The QR codes can be printed or saved as PNG images.

 ## Usage